Cutlery-Drawer/simh/doc/tx0_doc.rst

 """""""""""""
 In 1957, a 10-inch, electro-static deflection,
-cathode ray tube, having 512 by 512 addressable locations, in a 7 × 7 inch raster, point-by-point display system was installed on the TX-0.
+cathode ray tube, having 512 by 512 addressable locations, in a 7×7-inch raster, point-by-point display system was installed on the TX-0.
 In simulation, the display is accomplished using a separate graphical display window.

 The display is accessed via the ``DIS`` order,